bf4/bf4.github.com/_posts/2013-07-30-all-your-open-source-code-are-belong-to-us.md

 ### Using OSS Code

+_Disclaimer: This post is still in progress, but has sat in Draft long-enough_

 Have you ever had trouble using a gem?

 * "It doesn't work in some way" or